Shizen/shizen.github.io/_posts/2018-10-16-GitHub-Pages.md

 So having skimmed the relevant documentation, it looks like the `layout` front-matter is a direct reference to an html file in the `_layouts` directory that Jekyll is going to reference to build the page (very similar to `renderer` in `sites`).
 Theslates template doesn't define any layout other than default.
 Thus it gets rendered without any templating.
 Let's test.

+Yes, that did the trick.
+So for a custom template, I'd either build my own, or there is a mechanism to override the template by providing my own in a local `_layouts/` directory (root-level presumably).
+I can customize the default or add new ontes, in theory.
+Like a `post.html` template to support the `layout:post` front-matter suggested in the GitHub-pages docs.